 Located about an hour’s drive from New York City and Philadelphia, Princeton University is the fourth-oldest college in the United States and a member of the Ivy League.
 At Princeton, you may choose a concentration from among 37 academic areas in the humanities, social sciences, natural sciences, and engineering.
 Independent work is a hallmark of the Princeton undergraduate experience, and junior and senior independent research culminates in a senior thesis.

 The majority of students live on campus, which is well-regarded for its architectural beauty.
-Students are welcomed into one of six residential colleges offering a variety of academic and social programs, as well as academic advising.
+Students are welcomed into one of seven residential colleges offering a variety of academic and social programs, as well as academic advising.
 These colleges are designed to help you transition to campus and establish a strong sense of community.
 At Princeton, you are encouraged to expand your horizons, whether it is exploring the 300+ student organizations on campus, participating in service opportunities that focus on global concerns, or studying and interning abroad in one of 44 countries.

-Did you know?
+Fun Fact: Did you know?
 The first college football game ever played was held in 1869 between Princeton and Rutgers University.